How Agile Auditing Saved a $3M Project

 • Missing the deadline would mean regulatory penalties and enrollment suspension.

-How we helped: real-time action
+How we helped: Real-time action

 • We divided the audit into sprints aligned with the project phases to address critical risks before they snowballed.